 From a 2010 article in Newsday by music columnist Glenn Gamboa, Remembering My Father’s Place in Roslyn: “The nondescript brick building at 19 Bryant Ave. in Roslyn is currently home to office space and a fabric store.
 There's a cafe next door, a tailor shop and antiques store across the street.
 It's quiet throughout the day with hardly a soul walking past.
 There is no outward sign of what took place there… The only proof of the historic My Father's Place comes from those who lived it, from the thousands of photographs, hundreds of hours of tapes of WLIR concerts recorded there and the countless memories of those who caught a show there, 400 or so at a time.”

-Many of us Long Island music fans are excited to check out the new version of My Father's Place.
-It will be like welcoming an old friend back to the neighborhood.
+Many of us Long Island music fans were excited about checking out the new version of My Father's Place.
+It was like we all were welcoming an old friend back to the neighborhood!

 Now, having recently celebrated it's first anniversary, this new version of My Father's Place continues to provide a unique venue for music fans across Long island!

 Here's what the new My Father's Place looks like...